 The waiting list for a home assessment, and for help, can be long in some areas.
 You may not get a grant if you start work on the property before your application has been approved.

 A grant for home adaptations does not affect any benefits you get.

 - your local council in England, Scotland or Wales

 - the Housing Executive in Northern Ireland

-Make sure this arrangement is affordable, so you can keep managing your payments.
-If you explain your situation, this may delay or stop your landlord trying to remove you from the property (evict you).
+Explaining your situation can help your landlord understand.
+They may be less likely to take action, such as trying to evict you.
+Eviction means making you move out of the property.
 It is often in your landlord’s own interests to keep you renting.
 Finding someone new could take time and be expensive for them.

 It is important that you and your landlord agree about how much you owe.
 You can ask your landlord for a statement of your rent.
 Their statement and your records should show the same thing.

 You may be able to get benefits that help pay your rent, such as Universal Credit.
 You can speak to our welfare rights advisers or financial guides for more information.
 Call us free on 0800 808 0000.
 If you are eligible for benefits, you should apply as soon as possible.
 Universal Credit can only be backdated for up to 1 month, and you need good reason for not claiming earlier.

 In England, your council must provide information about getting a council home and how long it may take.
 You can ask them for this information.